pretzelhammer/brainfuck_compilers/readme.md

 Once you have completed the above requirements the next step is to use Rust's package manager, Cargo, to install the [Just command runner](https://github.com/casey/just) with `cargo install just`.
 Make sure you have `$HOME/.cargo/bin` in your `PATH`.

-The final setup step is to run `just build-env` which builds a Docker image on your machine from [this Dockerfile].
+The final setup step is to run `just build-env` which builds a Docker image on your machine from [this Dockerfile]().
 Running this command may take a few minutes.
 The Docker image contains all the necessary dependencies to build and run all the examples in this repo.

 ## Running examples